alpqr/qtvulkan/README.md

 Note: NVIDIA drivers older than 368 are not recommended.
 For example, 365 was unable to provide vsync and was always running unthrottled.

-Initialization and teardown is currently tied to expose/obscure events.
-When these happen is windowing system dependent (f.ex.
-Windows obscures on minimize only).
-Releasing all resources on obscure is not necessarily ideal for real apps but will do for demo purposes.

 TODO:
   1. other WSIs
   2. issue some real draw calls in the example
-  3. test dedicated worker threads in the example
-  4. play a bit with shaders (SPIR-V, VK_NV_glsl_shader, etc.)
+  3. play a bit with shaders (SPIR-V, VK_NV_glsl_shader, etc.)
+  4. more examples, more threads, more everything